Dre Campbell Farm

 If untreated, plant leaves may turn yellow or brown and fall off [1].
-Affected plants include hollyhocks, cacti, roses, monstera, beans, and tomatoes.
+Commonly affected plants include hollyhocks, roses, beans, tomatoes, snapdragons, and some houseplants.

-Chemical sprays are available to help control rust plant disease.
-However, for organic gardeners, there are many home remedies and natural ways to treat the problem.
+Chemical sprays are available to help control rust plant diseases.
+However, organic gardeners can also use several natural remedies and preventive methods to manage the problem.

 1. Baking Soda

-A basic solution is one teaspoon of baking soda in a quart of water and a little liquid organic soap.
-However, experts suggest adding four teaspoons of baking soda to one ounce of horticultural oil and a gallon of water.
+A basic solution is one teaspoon of baking soda in a quart of water, along with a small amount of liquid organic soap.
+However, experts suggest adding 4 teaspoons of baking soda to 1 ounce of horticultural oil and 1 gallon of water.

-You can also add a little white vinegar.
-Mix well and use it as a foliar spray to help get rid of rust fungus on plants.
+Mix well, then use it as a foliar spray to help control rust fungi on plants.

 2. Neem Oil

-This popular gardener’s aid is helpful as a natural fungicide for controlling rust on plants.
+This popular gardener’s aid is effective as a natural fungicide for controlling plant rust.

 Neem oil sprays are available for purchase online and at garden stores.

 Alternatively, make a homemade plant spray for rust.
-Combine one teaspoon of neem oil, half a teaspoon of mild liquid soap, and one liter of water.
+Combine one teaspoon of neem oil, ½ teaspoon of mild liquid soap, and 1 liter of water.

-Spray affected plants, particularly the leaves, once per week to eliminate rust on the leaves.
-You can also use the treatment every two weeks to avoid a fungus recurrence.
+Spray affected plants, particularly leaves, once per week to help reduce rust spread.
+You can also use the treatment every 2 weeks to help prevent a fungal recurrence.

 3. Prune Infected Leaves and Branches